knauta7/incident_report_analysis/README.md

 <h1>Incident Report Analysis</h1>

 <h2>Description</h2>
-This project scenario (from the Google Cybersecurity Certificate) will demonstrate the knowledge that I've gained about networks.
+This activity will demonstrate the knowledge that I've gained about networks.
 I will analyze the situation using the National Institute of Standards and Technology's Cybersecurity Framework (NIST CSF) and create an incident report of my findings.
 <br><br>